Spatial correlations in SIS processes on random regular graphs: Computing Shell Probabilities on Random Regular Graphs

-This expression captures the self‑closing probability within the shell as the ratio of ``internal same‑shell connections'' to ``all possible remaining connections''.
+This expression captures the self-closing probability within the shell as the ratio of available internal same-shell connections to all possible remaining connections.

-The probability $p(\ell+1|\ell)$, representing the likelihood that a neighbor of a node in shell $\ell$ resides in the forward shell $\ell+1$, can be formulated either by enforcing the complementary probability, \( p(\ell+1|\ell)=1-p(\ell|\ell)-p(\ell-1|\ell)\), or by employing the same combinatorial logic where the numerator corresponds to available endpoints in the forward shells and the denominator accounts by all remaining stubs.
+The quantity $p(\ell+1|\ell)$, representing the probability that a neighbor of a node in shell $\ell$ resides in the forward shell $\ell+1$, can be formulated either by enforcing the complementary probability, $p(\ell+1|\ell)=1-p(\ell|\ell)-p(\ell-1|\ell)$, or by employing the same combinatorial logic where the numerator corresponds to available endpoints in the forward shells and the denominator accounts for all remaining stubs.
 The system is rendered self-consistent by stipulating the boundary condition $p(1|0) = 1$, ensuring that the initial shell is reached deterministically from the origin.
 With this assignment, the recursive relations for the shell populations $N_k$ and the transition probabilities $p(k|\ell)$ are fully formulated, thereby defining the complete hierarchy of shell-wise network topology.